zgparsons/zachary-blog/src/posts/apis-and-microservices.md

 As you can see the fourth section is the part which takes up the majority of the 300 hours.
 This is self-directed learning.
 There is no hand holding.
 Well not much - but more about that later.
 Below is a quick run through of my experience of completing each of the sections.

-Each section involves using a [🎏Glitch](https://glitch.com/@zgparsons/free-code-camp) project, each have varying degrees of starter code within them, but which allow you to focus on the subject being taught at that moment. <sub><sup>The Glitch link above is a link to my own completed APIs and Microservices collection of apps/projects.</sup></sub>
+Each section involves using a [🎏Glitch](https://glitch.com/@zgparsons) project, each have varying degrees of starter code within them, but which allow you to focus on the subject being taught at that moment.

 - - -